 Why measuring customer satisfaction is important

 Combining FCR with metrics that measure customer satisfaction gives managers a more complete picture of customer sentiment and behaviour, and the ability to make data-driven predictions on future behaviour.
 It also provides the information needed to identify and prioritise changes within a contact centre (or any other customer-facing channel) to improve results.

 A high FCR score does not necessarily correlate with customer happiness and loyalty.
 Let’s look at two scenarios:

-- A loyal customer who has been purchasing your services for years, calls in and enters their ID information into your IVR, is put in the queue for 15 minutes and is then asked to repeat their ID details again when the agent finally answers.
-The agent takes 10 minutes confirming details, asking questions, getting the answers from a supervisor, and then advising them to go to their website and fill out a form.
-By this time the client has wasted 25 valuable minutes of their busy day, and technically the issue is not really resolved because the customer has to take their own further action.
+A loyal customer, who has been purchasing your services for years, calls in and enters their ID information into your IVR, is put in the queue for 15 minutes, then asked to repeat their ID details again when the agent finally answers.
+The agent takes 10 minutes confirming details, asking questions, getting the answers from a supervisor, and then advising the customer to go to their website and fill out a form.
+By this time the client has wasted 25 valuable minutes of their busy day, and the issue isn’t really resolved because they still have to take their own further action.
 Why didn’t the agent know the answers to the questions, and why couldn’t the agent fill out the form for them?
-From the agent’s perspective the issue was resolved, but from the customer’s position it was not and their frustration level could make them question their decision to stay with this company.
+From the agent’s perspective the issue was resolved, but not from the customer’s position, and their frustration level could make them question their decision to stay with this company.

 FCR needs to viewed and measured in conjunction with some form of customer satisfaction gauge to have any true meaning and value.